MarianStelianCraciun/rotrust/.github/CONTRIBUTING.md

 # Contributing to Rotrust

 Thank you for your interest in contributing to Rotrust!
 This document provides guidelines for contributing to the project and explains our branch protection rules.
+For more detailed workflow guidelines, please refer to our [WORKFLOW_GUIDELINES.md](WORKFLOW_GUIDELINES.md) document.

 ## Branch Protection Rules